odderaser/discordr/README.md

 ## Examples

-Once setup, there are five possible ways to interact with Discord through this package: sending messages, sending files, sending the current plot from RStudio, ,sending console output, or sending r objects directly from RStudio.
+Once setup, there are five possible ways to interact with Discord through this package: sending messages, sending files, sending the current plot from RStudio, sending console output, sending r objects directly from RStudio, or even sending example compiled latex to others!
 For sending messages, use the `send_message` function with a character string.
 See package documentation if you are not setting a default username and/or default webhook

 ``` r
 send_message("Hello World!")